You are here

 Such training may not be personal psychotherapy or an academic experience in which the primary emphasis is on cognitive information.
 It is strongly recommended that this experience occur early in the applicant's training to be most beneficial.

-It is strongly preferred that the SAR be AASECT sponsored or approved.
+The SAR must be AASECT sponsored or approved.
+Each SAR leader must document the name of the SAR participant's AASECT Certified Supervisor if the SAR participant has one at the time of attendance at the SAR workshop.
 The applicant will submit, in English, a one-page comprehensive statement of his/her professional philosophy and goals of sexuality education, including how the SAR affected that philosophy.

 VIII.
 Field Work or Practicum Training Experience in Sexuality Education